 See Setting Up the Ethernet in Chapter 5 on how to configure your Ethernet port.
-See Setting-Up eXpertPower Client on how to configure the eXpertPowerTM client.

 You can check the Ethernet port MAC address and present IP address setting via the Device Info display (see Device Info Display in Chapter 3).